 - Partnering: If the founder is convinced that this idea will materialize into a profitable venture and has the funds (personally or through investors), there’s no reason whatsoever that they should try to give you equity.
 But when those conditions are not met, they likely will.
 I make it very clear that I’m a professional, and my job isn’t to take on risk.
 The founders and their investors are on the hook for either crashing or burning or making a boatload of cash; my job is to get paid for services rendered.
 Try to determine if the prospective client either can’t afford you and wants to partner (thus, this project won’t likely work out), or just wants to take the lowest risk approach possible and get you for cheap with a cash + equity offering.
 If the latter, I’d strongly advise trying to mitigate risk in your early discussions and reject any equity offering.
 I’ve been there.
 It’s hell to manage, hell to setup, and rarely pays dividends.

 I consider the above example to be pretty toxic.
 I doubt I’d get past the qualifying stage with them.
 But hopefully this extreme example will help you get a little more insight into “reading between the lines” and determining what and why a prospective client really wants.

-Once again, next week I’m going to respond to everyone who’s asked me how you can price on value when you’re billing by the hour (or whatever time interval you prefer.)
+In my next article, I’m going to respond to everyone who’s ever asked me how you can price on value when you’re billing by the hour (or whatever time interval you prefer.)